nashdean/dirmap/README.md

 ### Writing a Directory Structure from a Text File and outputting a template

 You may also decide it would be useful to create a template file while creating a directory with the specified subfolders and files.
 This could be useful if you had to share the workflow for creating a directory structure with a service/component that reads YAML or JSON (or if you wanted to share it with a team).
-You can do this with the `--template` flag.
+You can do this with the `--template` or `-t` flag.

 ```sh
 dirmap write /path/to/directory_map.txt /path/to/root_directory --template